 This, technically, isn’t a difficult question.
 I know where I was born, I know where I live, I know where my parents are from.
 But it’s difficult in a lot of other ways.

-I’m extremely proud of my mixed heritage, and everything both it, and I, stand for.
+I’m extremely proud of my mixed heritage and everything both it, and I, stand for.
 It’s taken me a good few years of diversions and confusion to get to this point.
 But I’m here and I’m proud.
 I would happily talk about my history and my family until the cows come home, and then when they’ve bedded down, too.
 But that isn’t what the cashier is asking for.
 And even though I’ve been asked this same question in this exact circumstance a million times before, something in me feels frustrated this time.
-Maybe it’s a culmination of all of those incidents before, finally reaching a conclusion.
+Maybe it’s a culmination of all of those incidents before, finally reaching a head.

 The cashier didn’t ask the woman in front of me where she was from.
 She was white and had an English accent (and perfect wavy hair).
 To be frank, he probably didn’t care if she was from Woking or Devon, so he didn’t ask.
 He decided she was English, from England, and that was enough.